ifrahnz26/SpaceHub/README.md

 # SpaceHubBookings

-A modern full-stack web application for managing space-related bookings and reservations.
+A modern full-stack web application for managing college labs and seminar halls reservations.
 Built with React and Express, featuring a modern UI, real-time updates, and secure authentication.

 ## Features